omitogunjesufemi/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

-`2-rectangle.js` | Define a class with constructor using setter and getters `3-rectangle.js` | Rectangle definition with instance method print() `4-rectangle.js` | Rectangle Definition with rotate() and double() method
+`2-rectangle.js` | Define a class with constructor using setter and getters `3-rectangle.js` | Rectangle definition with instance method print() `4-rectangle.js` | Rectangle Definition with rotate() and double() method `5-square.js` | Square class definition that inherits from Rectangle of 4-rectangle.js